 - Rain gardens require very little, if any, watering and less water usage means lower water bills.
 This also helps reduce wasting drinking water.
 In an urban setting such as the District of Columbia, more than 40 percent of the potable water supply is used for gardening and other outdoor activities.

 - Rain gardens capture runoff and slowly filter out common pollutants and sediment.

 - Less storm water runoff -- runoff can cause erosion and often carries pollutants from streets and other paved surfaces.
 Reducing the volume of this contaminated water running into sewer drains helps reduce polution flowing into local waterways.

 - With appropriate plants, rain gardens provide attractive habitats for birds, butterflies and beneficial insects.

-Rain barrels are a centuries-old technique to collect rainwater from rooftops.
-Rain barrels attach to the downspouts at your home or business and help to keep our ground water and streams clean.
+Rain barrels are a centuries-old technique to collect rainwater from roofs.
+Rain barrels attach to the downspouts at your home or business and help keep groundwater and waterways clean.
 You can find rain barrels for sale in garden centers and online.

 Why Have a Rain Barrel?

 - Low-cost water conservation device that can be used to reduce runoff.

 - Help delay and reduce the peak runoff flow rates.

 - Clean water for healthy gardens and lawns.